 In the world of fast cameras and swift action, it takes confidence to be simple.
 It shows trust in your product, voice and ability to showcase what is unique about you as an artist.
 Maybe you decide you want to avoid being flashy and stick with classic setups.
 Odds are that it shows there’s more to your content than what is assumed at first glance.
 “Finding my voice,” you’ll think, “has never been so simple.”

 Another way you can be evocative without adding too many effects is by playing with color.
-Martin Scorsese's style, long heralded for realism, dark humor and raw violence, also uses color to great effect.
+Martin Scorsese’s style, long heralded for realism, dark humor and raw violence, also uses color to great effect.
 The color palette in Taxi Driver alone takes the viewer from a range of genres, from film noir to thriller to horror.
-Through the range, though, the setups aren't jerky or draw attention to themselves.
-Rather they show an artist's confidence in their ability and their story.
+Through the range, though, the setups aren’t jerky and don’t draw attention to themselves.
+Rather they show an artist’s confidence in his ability and his story.

 Finding your voice is tough but necessary to stand out in today’s marketplace.
 How to find your style begins with assessing your strengths and weaknesses, as well as your passions and interests.
 Then, look through the artists you admire, asking yourself, “how can I find my style by observing what they do?”
 Feel free to be bold out of the gate, creating as flamboyant an approach as possible.
 Also, consider the potential of creating another persona as a way to develop your own style.
 Telling other people’s stories can also be an avenue to find your own voice, showing generosity and range as a storyteller.
 Equally as much, you may find how to develop your personal style through simplicity.
 Regardless, you are wished well in your pursuit of content creation in your own voice.
 Until next time, stay creative